 The following summarizes the principal fees and costs associated with engaging our firm for investment advisory services.
-For detailed information, refer to our Form ADV Part 2A, Items 5 and 6 by clicking this link https://adviserinfo.sec.gov/firm/brochure/126573.
+For detailed information, refer to our Form ADV Part 2A, Items 5 and 6 by clicking this link https://adviserinfo.sec.gov/firm/brochure/289749

-- Asset Based Fees Payable quarterly in arrears.
-Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict; - Hourly and Fixed Fees Payable in arrears.
+- Asset Based Fees Payable monthly in arrears.
+Since the fees we receive are asset-based (i.e. based on the value of your account), we have an incentive to increase your account value which creates a conflict especially for those accounts holding illiquid or hard-to-value assets; - Hourly Fees Payable in arrears; - Fixed Fees Payable in arrears; and - Other Advisory Fees In addition to our fees, when we use a third party manager, you will also pay advisory fees charged by such that manager.
+These fees are separate and apart from our fees.